 When buying and using paint, remember the “BUDDY” System

 Buy only what you need.
-Measure your walls or ask your retailer for help in estimating how much paint your project requires.
+Measure your walls or ask your retailer for help in estimating how much paint you will need.

-Use up all the paint you buy by adding an extra coat to an area which could use additional protection, or giving leftovers to a neighbor or community group.
+Use up all the paint you buy by adding an extra coat for additional protection, or giving leftovers to a neighbor or community group.

 Do not allow paint to freeze.
-Store paint for years by placing plastic wrap over the opening and make sure the lid fits tightly.
+Store paint for years by placing plastic wrap over the opening and making sure the lid fits tightly.
 Turn the can upside-down to form a tight seal.

 You will help protect the environment and save money in the process if you follow these simple steps.